watson/airplay-protocol/README.md

 Arguments:

-- `callback` - Optional callback.
-Will be called when the stop request have been processed by the AirPlay server.
-An error object may be given as the first argument
 - `callback` (optional) - Will be called when the request have been processed by the AirPlay server.
 The first argument is an optional Error object.
 The second argument is an instance of